-Wood Plastic Composite (WPC) decking boards requires virtually no maintenance making it perfect for busy households.
+Wood Plastic Composite (WPC) decking boards require virtually no maintenance making them perfect for busy households.
 The tough, resilient boards last more than twice as long as traditional timber boards and remain unaffected by the sun’s UV rays.
 Resistant to algae and moss, the composite boards are water-resistant with a safe, non-slip surface that allows rain to drain away quickly.
 Ultra Decking can supply composite decking in a range of complementary colours such as anthracite grey and textured or woodgrain finishes.

 5. Garden Furniture

 Enjoying some free time in your garden is even better if you have plenty of comfy chairs and sun loungers to relax upon.
 Renovate an existing set of wooden garden furniture by giving it a coat of paint in a colour to complement your patio.
 Using an alternative wood stain that sinks into the timber will provide additional protection from the elements while enhancing the natural grain of the wood.
-When your furniture is not in use always use a protective rain-proof cover to help prolong its life.
+When your furniture is not in use, always use a protective rain-proof cover to help prolong its life.

 6. Water Features

-If you have small toddlers it is best to delay installing a pond until they are old enough to understand how dangerous a few inches of water can be.
-If there is already a pond in your garden, ensure it is safely fenced or covered over with a tough metal grid that will prevent them falling in.
+If you have small toddlers, it is best to delay installing a pond until they are old enough to understand how dangerous a few inches of water can be.
+If there is already a pond in your garden, ensure it is safely fenced or covered over with a tough metal grid that will prevent them from falling in.
 However, there is an extensive range of charming water features available that are suitable for young families.
-A circular arrangement of pebbles with a small fountain in the middle provides a soothing background noise.
+A circular arrangement of pebbles with a small fountain in the middle provides soothing background noise.

 Designs for family-friendly water features include a variety of spheres or monoliths with cascading walls of water that disappear harmlessly beneath slates or rocks.
 Materials include contemporary stainless steel or natural stone.
 The pump mechanisms that operate water features are powered by electricity or solar energy.
 Choose the latter if you want an inexpensive system that is much easier to maintain than a mains version.